The Ultimate 4 Days in Berlin Itinerary

 Further north, near where the day first started, is another preserved section of the Berlin Wall.
 However, this part has been converted into a memorial park.
 The memorial commemorates the deaths that occurred along the wall as people tried to escape across it when Berlin was divided.

-☂️ Visit the Berlin Wall Memorial with an excursion
+☂️ Explore the Berlin Wall Memorial on a tour

 Visitor Center of the Berlin Wall Memorial